ARMS public statement of how your data is protected

 Please read this Privacy Notice carefully to understand our practices with respect to your personal data.

 We may update this Privacy Notice at our sole discretion including as a result of a change in applicable law or processing activities.
-Any such changes will be communicated to you prior to the commencement of the relevant processing activity.
+Amendments as a result of changes in applicable law or processing activities changes will be communicated to you prior to the commencement of the relevant processing activity.

 The term “personal data” refers to all information through which you can be personally identified, such as your name, surname, address and billing information and includes all information which may arise.

-Through calls received at the Customer Care Department of the three entities.
+- Through calls/emails/visits received at the Customer Care Department of the three entities.

 The personal data of the customers we typically jointly collect and process includes: